SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

     Derived parameters can be introduced at any time during your simulation.
-If you add a derived parameter before starting individual runs that explore the parameter space, they will be sorted into the subbranches `derived_parameters.trajectory`.
-If you introduce a derived parameter within a single run, they are sorted into:
-    `derived_parameters.run_XXXXXXXX`, where *XXXXXXXX* is the index of the single run.
+If you add a derived parameter before starting individual runs that explore the parameter space, they will be directly put into the subbranch `derived_parameters`.
+If you introduce a derived parameter within a single run, they are sorted into the subbranch `derived_parameters.runs.run_XXXXXXXX`, where *XXXXXXXX* is the index of the single run.
-    For example adding a derived parameter in the second run will add it to the subbranch `derived_parameters.run_00000001`.
+    For example adding a derived parameter in the second run will add it to the subbranch `derived_parameters.runs.run_00000001`.

     Any leaf added under *derived_parameters*
     is a :class:`~pypet.parameter.Parameter` object (or descendant of the corresponding